 This deposit occurs along the shore of Lake Superior.
 This material is composed of sand usually, but may contain silt or clay also.
 Deposits are well sorted and are well to moderately permeable.
 Water supply is sufficient for all domestic, and some moderate additional uses.
-The amount of silt or clay present determines permeability and water yield; concentrations of more that 25 percent silt or clay impede drainage, and in most cases the result are a swamp or marsh.
+The amount of silt or clay present determines permeability and water yield; concentrations of more than 25% silt or clay impede drainage, and in most cases the result is a swamp or marsh.